Germany–Taiwan relations: Post-World War II

 After the war, Taiwan was reverted to the Republic of China, the regime that had overthrown the Qing 34 years prior, and Germany was placed under Allied occupation.
-However, with the onset of the Cold War, the Federal Republic of Germany or West Germany initially did not recognize the People's Republic of China primarily because of its hard-line anti-communist foreign policy of the Hallstein Doctrine but still maintained diplomatic relations with the Republic of China which fled to Taiwan in 1949 after they were defeated in the Chinese Civil War.
+However, with the onset of the Cold War, the Federal Republic of Germany or West Germany initially did not recognize the People's Republic of China primarily because based on the "One Germany" principle, the Adenauer government avoided recognizing the ROC or the PRC, thereby preventing third world countries from recognizing East Germany.
+Therefore, West Germany's relations with Taiwan were limited to economic, trade, and cultural exchanges, and it was unwilling to engage in political dialogue.

 West Germany formally supported the One-China policy, in hopes of finding Chinese backing of the reunification of Germany.
 In 1972, West Germany officially established diplomatic contacts with the PRC, although unofficial contacts had been in existence since 1964.
+In the 1960s West Germany participated in the Mingteh Project (Ming-teh-Gruppe in German) in which off-duty officers were sent to Taiwan to advise the government of Chiang Kai-shek.

+Germany has treated the People's Republic of China (PRC) as the sole representative of China, " but also considers Taiwan a "partner of common values."
+Its relations with Taiwan no longer operate at a level that would imply official diplomatic recognition.